 Graduate accumulative grade point average (GPA) includes all graduate courses taken at Ohio University.
 Conferral of a graduate degree or certificate requires an accumulative graduate GPA of at least a 3.0 – GPA cannot be “rounded up” to achieve a 3.0.
 No course with a grade below C (2.0) may be used to satisfy any graduate degree or certificate requirement.
-Repeating or retaking a graduate-level course does not remove or replace a grade from a previous attempt.
+Taking a graduate-level course a second time does not remove or replace a grade from a previous attempt.

 Students taking courses in post-baccalaureate or non-degree status must adhere to the same standards of work as degree and certificate students.
-Note: graduate courses taken by undergraduate students through OHIO Honors, departmental honors, or Honors Tutorial College will have graduate course grades applied to their undergraduate GPA undergraduate students taking graduate courses through College Honors or Honors Tutorial College will have graduate courses count toward their undergraduate GPA unless they have applied for and received permission to take graduate courses for graduate credit.
+Note: graduate courses taken by undergraduate students through OHIO Honors, departmental honors, or Honors Tutorial College will have course grades applied to their undergraduate GPA undergraduate students taking graduate courses through College Honors or Honors Tutorial College will have graduate courses count toward their undergraduate GPA unless they have applied for and received permission to take graduate courses for graduate credit.
+Grades for courses taken in undergraduate for graduate credit status will become part of the student’s official graduate record and graduate grade point average.

 Individual graduate programs, schools, departments, or academic colleges may establish standards more rigorous than those in this section.
 For example, programs may set minimum grade expectations for courses, or programs may consider academic progress based on work done as part of the active program exclusive of previous graduate work.